 Based on a request from a DCCF data received from a data producer is stored in the DRF.
 When the data are later retrieved, the DCCF may provide the stored data to a non-authorized consumer if requested.

-A DCCF could subscribe for data from the data source on behalf of data consumer without the data consumer authorizing DCCF to do so.
+A DCCF could subscribe for data from the data source on behalf of the data consumer without the data consumer authorizing DCCF to do so.

 The data producer may be unable to correctly verify the identity of the data consumer since the data request is coming from DCCF on behalf of the consumer.